Welcome to my Charlie review.

-If you’re on a connection that isn’t using SSL, you will not be able to signup to their program.
+If you’re on a connection that isn’t using SSL, you will not be able to sign up for their program.

-When you connect your bank account, it is using the same process that you would go through if you were to signup with Mint or any other savings type apps.
+When you connect your bank account, it uses the same process that you would go through if you were to sign up with Mint or any other savings-type app.

-They get your username and password but are limited on what they can see and do.
+They get your username and password but are limited in what they can see and do.

 So yes, Charlie is safe.